Fields of Study - Sport Management

 Other work experiences that individuals can obtain to strengthen their backgrounds in preparing to study sport management in college include: officiating sports; coaching youth sports camps/clinics, assisting with the management and operations of sport camps/clinics; serving as a volunteer worker with professional sport teams/events; serving as a volunteer worker with college/amateur sports teams, camps, clinics, or events.

-Since the sports industry is so large and diverse, a wide range of career opportunities exist in a wide range of organizational settings as mentioned in the section titled “Definition and Nature of Field.”
+Since the sports industry is so large and diverse, a wide range of career opportunities exist in a wide range of organizational settings.
 Some examples of career opportunities for some of the management function areas in the sports industry include: